Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

 \section{2DTS of dispersive electronic systems: paramagnetic vs.\ diamagnetic processes}

 As we have shown in the previous Section, in the impulsive limit the 2D map is dominated by the frequency content of the nonlinear optical kernel, that in turn is dominated for the two-level system by the energy difference $2\Delta$ between the two nondispersive eigenstates.
-We want now to generalize this notion to the case of a realistic many-body electronic system hosting an optically-active gap in the band structure, in order to establish analogies and differences with the standard two-level model \cite{mukamel_95,hamm_11,kuehn_J.Phys.Chem.B11,cundiff_PhysicsToday13}.
-As we shall see, two main differences must be considered: (i) in the usual representation of the gauge potential, the light-matter interaction admits multi-photon vertices in addition to the single-photon one, dipole-like interaction of Eq.\ \ref{eq:intv}, the first one being a diamagnetic-like two-photon vertex present already in the continuum limit, see Eq.\ \ref{eq:em}; (ii) the energy dispersion of valence and conduction states leads to a modification of the 2D features found for the two-level case even for the single-photon processes.
-To make a concrete example we will compute the $K^{(3)}$ third-order response to the gauge field $\bA$ by focusing on a two-dimensional system hosting a perfectly-nested charge-density-wave CDW phase with nesting vector $\mathbf{Q}$ on a two-dimensional square lattice.
-The resulting band structure can be used to mimic both an electronic or phononic commensurate CDW instability \cite{cea_Phys.Rev.B14}.
-By introducing the spinor \be \Psi_{\mathbf{k}}^{\dagger}=
+We want now to generalize this notion to the case of a many-body electronic system. {In particular, we will consider a toy model for a semiconducting-like band structure hosting an optically-active gap}, in order to establish analogies and differences with the standard two-level model \cite{mukamel_95,hamm_11,kuehn_J.Phys.Chem.B11,cundiff_PhysicsToday13}.
+As we shall see, two main differences must be considered: (i) in the usual representation of the gauge potential, the light-matter interaction admits multi-photon vertices in addition to the single-photon one, dipole-like interaction of Eq.\ \ref{eq:intv}, the first one being a diamagnetic-like two-photon vertex present already in the continuum limit; (ii) the energy dispersion of valence and conduction states leads to a modification of the 2D features found for the two-level case even for the single-photon processes.

+To make a concrete example we will compute the $K^{(3)}$ third-order response to the gauge field $\bA$ by focusing on {a two-dimensional system displaying a band gap at $2\Delta$.
+The fermionic spectrum is equivalent to the one obtained at mean-field level for a perfectly-nested charge-density-wave CDW phase with nesting vector $\mathbf{Q}$ on a two-dimensional square lattice \cite{cea_Phys.Rev.B14}.} By introducing the spinor \be \Psi_{\mathbf{k}}^{\dagger}=

 \ee the system is described by the spinless Hamiltonian